 The New York State Dental Public Health Residency Program (Advanced Certificate) at the Eastman Institute for Oral Health is an intensive postdoctoral dental training program offering two tracks to meet candidates’ needs: one-year full-time or two-years part-time.
 One-year full-time residents may elect an optional second year to serve as the program’s chief resident.

 The residency program includes didactic instruction, acquisition of research skills, and field experiences.
 Residency Training is completed under the supervision of faculty in the Department of Community Dentistry.
-Field Experience include exposure to the Community Dentistry Outreach Clinics at the UR Medicine Eastman Dental School #17 Clinic, located at 158 Orchard Street in Rochester, New York.
-Clinical training includes providing dental care to patients in the Community Dentistry outreach clinics and SMILEmobiles that predominantly treat underserved populations and school-aged children from Rochester and the surrounding areas; additional experiences at the Community Dentistry Sealant Program and School-based Fluoride Varnish Program.
+Field Experience include exposure to the Community Dentistry Outreach Clinics at the UR Medicine Eastman Dental School #17 Clinic, located at 158 Orchard Street in Rochester, New York and the SMILEmobiles that predominantly treat underserved populations and school-aged children from Rochester and the surrounding areas; additional experiences at the Community Dentistry Sealant Program and School-based Fluoride Varnish Program.

 The aim of the Dental Public Health Residency program is to provide dentists with the necessary educational preparation to: 1) practice dental public health; 2) obtain direct experiences in the core content area of Dental Public Health- administration, research methods, oral health promotion, disease prevention and oral health service delivery system.
 3) design, conduct and lead dental public health and population-based research projects.
 4) become eligible to take and pass the American Board of Dental Public Health and to achieve diplomate status.